 The following project types are eligible for the refinery investment project credits:

-CO2 capture at refineries, or at hydrogen production facilities that supply hydrogen to refineries, and subsequent geologic sequestration;
+CO2 capture from existing anthropogenic sources at refineries, or at hydrogen production facilities that supply hydrogen to refineries, and subsequent geologic sequestration;

-Use of renewable or low-CI electricity supplied behind the meter that meets the requirements of 95488.8(h)(1);
+Use of renewable or low-CI electricity supplied behind the meter at refineries or at hydrogen production facilities;

-Use of lower-CI process energy such as biomethane, renewable propane, and renewable coke, to displace fossil fuel;
+Use of lower-CI process energy such as biomethane, renewable propane, and renewable coke, to displace fossil fuel at refineries or hydrogen production facilities;

-Electrification at refineries that involves substitution of high carbon fossil energy input with grid electricity.
+Electrification at refineries or hydrogen production facilities that involves substitution of high carbon fossil energy input with grid electricity.

-Process improvement projects that deliver a reduction in baseline refinery-wide greenhouse gas emissions as outlined in 95489(e)(1)(G)2.
+Process improvement projects that deliver a reduction in baseline refinery-wide greenhouse gas emissions as outlined in 95489(e)(1)(J).
 Greenhouse gas emissions reductions due to curtailment, simple maintenance; and crude oil switching that results in greenhouse gas reductions in the project system boundary without improvements in the processing units or equipment involved are not eligible.
-For the purposes of this section, curtailment is defined as an intentional operational and/or physical change exclusively for the reduction or cessation of total gasoline and gasoline blendstocks and diesel production at the refinery.
-Curtailment does not include the coincidental rate reduction or shutdown of associated emitting equipment as part of a process improvement project or projects aimed primarily at optimizing refinery efficiency.
+For the purposes of this section, curtailment is defined as an intentional operational and/or physical change exclusively for the reduction or cessation of total gasoline and gasoline blendstocks and diesel production at the refinery or hydrogen production at the hydrogen production facility.
+Curtailment does not include the coincidental rate reduction or shutdown of associated emitting equipment as part of a process improvement project or projects aimed primarily at optimizing refinery or hydrogen production efficiency.

 Credits must be pro-rated for years where the units within the project system boundary were non-operational.
-This pro-rating will consider the calendar days of operation relative to non-operation.
+This pro-rating will consider the days of operation relative to non-operation.

-Credits must be pro-rated if the hydrogen production facility that captures CO2 does not supply all of its hydrogen to the applicant refinery.
+Credits must be pro-rated if the hydrogen production facility does not supply all of its hydrogen to the applicant refinery.

 Credits generated pursuant to section 95489(e)(1)(D)5. are subject to the following limitations: